IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_Overview.md

 <p align="center"><i>Fig. 2: The Long Running Task Tool window</i></p>

-To use the tool create an empty Design polygon and select it.
+To use the tool create an empty Design polygon--with its state set to "Designing"-- and select it.

 Clicking the "Create Connections using LRT" button will kick off the task, as connections are made, the Task Status in the modal dialog will be updated so the user can monitor the progress of the task.